top of page

 I AM JUST CLAY!

-I was born & raised in the Bronx NY in BRONX HOSPITAL on Fulton Ave, where we also lived right down the street, early on, & then moved to 3080 Park Ave only a few blocks from Yankee Stadium, where I grew up listening to WABC 570AM with my mom & dad everyday, & that's when & where my love for music was birthed.
+I was born in the Bronx NY in BRONX HOSPITAL on Fulton Ave, where we also lived right down the street @ 1459 Fulton Ave.early on.
+Then in 1963, we moved to 3080 Park Ave only a couple of miles from there & about a mile from Yankee Stadium.
+During those early days, I grew up listening to WABC 570AM with my mom & dad everyday.
+That's when & where my love for music was birthed.
 It was during those times that I listened to every Motown record that was released & roared out of the Motor City, as I sang along to The Temptations, Diana Ross & The Supremes, The Jackson 5, The 4 Tops, Martha & the Vandellas, Stevie Wonder, Marvin Gaye, along with The Beatles, Dionne Warwick, Tom Jones, The Righteous Brothers, The Association, Ray Charles, Wilson Pickett, Lou Rawls, & too many others to mention.

-We ended up in a town called Bergenfield where we stayed with them for 2 weeks, & then we moved in with friends of theirs 2 towns away called Englewood.
+We ended up in a little suburban town called Bergenfield where we stayed with them for 2 weeks, & then we moved in with friends of theirs 2 towns away called Englewood.
+It was only a 10 minute drive from them.
 Little did I know the impact this small suburban, multi racial, eclectic melting pot, of the Super wealthy, middle class & folks with not much at all would have on my life.
-And who all lived together in a town less than 5 sq miles, & not much more than 10 minutes in any direction.
-And yet it was only 15 minutes from the projects in the Bronx that was home for almost 11 years.
-I had no idea at the time, what coming to this Mini Musical Mecca & enclave of electrical energy of entertainment across the Hudson River would do to change my life forever.
+And all of them lived together in a town less than 5 sq miles, & not much more than 10 minutes in any direction.
+And yet it was only 15-20 minutes from the projects in the Bronx that was home for almost 12 years.
+I had no idea at the time, what coming to this Mini Musical Mecca & enclave of eclectic energy & entertainment across the Hudson River would do to change my life forever.

 You see I loved music & I loved singing too, & to my shock & amazement, many of the artists & groups I listened to on the radio in the Bronx, were living there, or recording there!
 Groups & artists like The Isley Brothers, Wilson Pickett, The Moments, Sylvia Robinson, Tony Bennett, The Whatnauts, Larry & Fonce Mizelle, Clyde Otis, George Kerr, Van McCoy, & so many others that came after them, had their own unique connection to Englewood.